-- 1. Article 15 of the Regulation clarifies that applicants entitled to request pre-arranged paths include railway undertakings, international groupings of railway undertakings and other persons or legal entities, such as shippers, freight forwarders and combined transport operators. - 2.
-In accordance with Article 15 of the Regulation an applicant may apply directly to the C-OSS for the allocation of pre-arranged paths or reserve capacity. - 3.
-Applicants shall sign the rail freight corridor's general terms and conditions in order to place requests for pre-arranged path and reserve capacity.
-These general terms and conditions shall be provided free of charge and shall comprise a declaration from the applicant that: - it accepts the conditions set out in the Corridor Information Document, - it is able to place capacity requests through appropriate IT systems. - The conditions shall be non-discriminatory and transparent. - 4.
-The allocation of pre-arranged paths and reserve capacity by the C-OSS to an applicant is without prejudice to the national administrative provisions for the use of capacity. - 5.
-If the pre-arranged path/reserve capacity is allocated by the C-OSS accordingly, an applicant that is not a railway undertaking (hereafter non-RU applicant) shall notify to the C-OSS and / or the concerned IMs/ABs by the deadline set out by the Management Board, the designated railway undertaking(s) which will use the train path/reserve capacity on its behalf.
-The designated railway undertaking must therefore have concluded the necessary individual contracts and agreements with the IMs or ABs concerned in accordance with the respective national network access conditions.
-The conditions governing such agreement shall be non-discriminatory and transparent. - 6.
-If: - a non-RU applicant has not appointed a railway undertaking in order to use the prearranged path and reserve capacity, or - the appointed railway undertaking has not concluded the necessary agreements as set out by Article 28 of Directive 2012/34/EU by the deadline set out by the Management Board, that non-RU applicant shall lose its rights to the allocated infrastructure.
+- 1. An applicant may apply directly to the C-OSS for the allocation of pre-arranged paths or reserve capacity. - 2.
+Applicants shall accept the rail freight corridor's general terms and conditions as laid down in the CID in order to place requests for pre-arranged path and reserve capacity.
+A copy of these general terms and conditions shall be provided free of charge upon request.
+The applicant shall confirm that: - it accepts the conditions relating to the procedures of allocation as described in the CID, - it is able to place path requests via the system referred to in Article 8, - it is able to provide all data required for the path requests.

-7. The Corridor Information Document shall describe the rights and obligations of applicants vis-à-vis the C-OSS, in particular where no Railway Undertaking has been assigned yet.
+The conditions shall be non-discriminatory and transparent.

+- 3. The allocation of pre-arranged paths and reserve capacity by the C-OSS to an applicant is without prejudice to the national administrative provisions for the use of capacity. - 4.
+Once the pre-arranged path/reserve capacity is allocated by the C-OSS, the applicant shall appoint the railway undertaking(s) which will use the train path/reserve capacity on its behalf and shall inform the C-OSS and the IMs / ABs accordingly.
+If this appointment is not provided by the applicant by 30 days before the running day at the latest, regardless of whether it is a prearranged path or reserve capacity, the allocated path shall be considered as cancelled. - 5.
+The CID shall describe the rights and obligations of applicants vis-à-vis the C-OSS, in particular where no undertaking has yet been appointed.